top of page

 Best Interest of the Child Standard

 Florida courts decide all timesharing and parental responsibility matters based on the best interest of the child, using the factors listed in Florida Statute §61.13.
 State law includes a rebuttable presumption that equal time-sharing (50/50) is in the child’s best interest.
-This means the court begins with the idea that the child should spend substantial, meaningful time with both parents.
+This means the court begins with the idea that the child should spend consistent, meaningful time with both parents.

 Judges look at many aspects of a child’s life, including: